 Matthew Cullinen plans and manages Carbon War Room’s research initiatives in partnership with some of the world’s top business, graduate schools, and NGOs.
 Prior to joining CWR, Matthew worked in electoral politics conducting policy and opposition research for several candidates, including Sen. Gillibrand, and served as deputy policy director for Reshma Saujani, a candidate for the U.S. Congress.
 In these roles he developed policy positions on local and national issues, composed policy literature for publication in a variety of mediums, provided briefings and advice to the candidates, and drafted legislation on a full range of issues including the creation of a federal innovation fund to increase investment in renewable energy.

-Previously, Matthew worked for a political and market research firm in New York on projects ranging from public opinion in Afghanistan for clients such as the Department of Defense, to studies on the effects of aquaculture in South Asia for World Wildlife Fund.
+Previously, Matthew worked for a political and market research firm in New York City, contributing to projects ranging from assessments of public opinion in Afghanistan for clients such as the Department of Defense, to studies on the effects of aquaculture in South Asia for clients such as the World Wildlife Fund.